Opella North America: Recent events

 Pending the US government’s approval of the merger of Johnson & Johnson and Pfizer Consumer Healthcare, Chattem will acquire five brands divested from the firms.
 Chattem has announced it expects to take possession of the brands around January 2007.
 These mature brands will provide $150 million in additional revenue to Chattem per year.

 On December 21, 2009, Paris-based (France) Sanofi, the world's fourth largest drugmaker, said it was acquiring Chattem in a $1.9 billion cash deal.
 Sanofi said the acquisition would be completed by the first quarter of 2010.

+In 2020, Sanofi Consumer Healthcare (CHC), based in Neuilly-sur-Seine near Paris, became Opella, with the ultimate goal of being sold by the French pharmaceutical group Sanofi.
+Sanofi Consumer Healthcare North America (Chattem, Inc.) then adopted the name Opella.

+In 2024, Sanofi announced the sale of 50% of Opella (including Chattem) to the American private equity company CD&R. Sanofi retained 48.2% and Bpifrance (the French government's public investment bank) acquired 1.2%.

 Current brands

 Chattem manufactures many over-the-counter healthcare products.
 They are marketed in three categories: pain relief, skin & hair care, and health & wellness.